chrisbradleyy/LeDataSciFi.github.io/studentresourcevert/resource-landing.md

 Here is the sequence of steps you might follow, although the exact things you do obviously will depend on the task:
 1. Help functions and Python documentation
 1. Search Google/Stack Overflow.
 Stack Overflow in particular is where the programming community asks and answers questions.
-1. Ask your peers - either in person or on the class discussion repo page - and other programmers on Stack Overflow by posting a question.
+1. Ask your peers - either in person or by posting an issue in the [class discussion repo page](https://github.com/LeDataSciFi/Discussion) - and other programmers on Stack Overflow.
 1. The TA's office hours
 1. My office hours or email.
 I've listed myself last because, although I'm happy to help (I am!), I can't actually debug for 60+ students.